ginnyintifa/PTMtopographer/PTMtopographer_user_manual.md

 ### 2B.
 Prediction summary

-The second module processes the output from the machine learning algorithm, including calculation of dER and pDER.
+The second module processes the output from the machine learning algorithm, including calculation of gDER and pDER.
 We illustrate this for the case of random forest prediction results here.

 #### Input parameter file